 8 - S - Derrick Goddard - Drake - Poor pick

-Never played a down for the Buccaneers.
+Never played football in the NFL at all.
 Played both cornerback and safety in college but not at a high enough level to prepare him for a role in the NFL and was cut in camp.
-Never played football in the NFL at all.

 9 - WR - Gerald Carter - Texas A&M - Great pick